Gloria Swanson: Swanson Producing Corporation

 The Swanson Producing Corporation was set up as the umbrella organization for her agreement with United Artists.
 Under that name, she produced The Love of Sunya with herself in the title role.
-The film co-starring John Boles was directed by Albert Parker, based on the play The Eyes of Youth, by Max Marcin and Charles Guernon.
-The production was a disaster, with Parker being indecisive and the actors not experienced enough to deliver the performances she wanted.
-The film fell behind in its schedule, and by the time of its release, the end product had not lived up to Swanson's expectations.
+The film, co-starring John Boles, was directed by Albert Parker, based on the play The Eyes of Youth by Max Marcin and Charles Guernon.
+The production was a disaster, with Parker being indecisive and the actors not experienced enough to deliver the performances he wanted.
+The film fell behind in its schedule and, by the time of its release, the end product had not lived up to Swanson's expectations.
 While it did not lose money, it was a financial wash, breaking even on the production costs.